Simhyeon/r4d/README.md

 title : R4d demo
 author : Simon Creek
 ---
-My name is SimonCreek and I made r4d to make macros can be used within various forms of texts.
+My name is Simon Creek and I made r4d to make macros can be used within various forms of texts.
 This article was written in 2021-09-26 21:36:59.